 Generally, tax returns and return information are confidential, as stated in section 6103.
 However, section 6103 allows or requires the Internal Revenue Service to disclose or give the information shown on your tax return to others as described in the Internal Revenue Code.
 For example, we may disclose your tax information to the Department of Justice, to enforce the tax laws, both civil and criminal, and to cities, states, the District of Columbia, U.S. commonwealths or possessions, and certain foreign governments to carry out their tax laws.
-We may disclose your tax information to the Department of Treasury and contractors for tax administration purposes; and to other persons as necessary to obtain information which we cannot get in any other way in order to determine the amount of or to collect the tax you owe.
+We may disclose your tax information to the Department of Treasury and contractors for tax administration purposes: and to other persons as necessary to obtain information which we cannot get in any other way in order to determine the amount of or to collect the tax you owe.
 We may disclose your tax information to the Comptroller General of the United States to permit the Comptroller General to review the Internal Revenue Service.
-We may disclose vour tax information to Committees of Congress; Federal, state, and local child support agencies; and to other Federal agencies for the purposes of determining entitlement for benefits or the eligibility for and the repayment of loans.
-We may also disclose this information to other countries under a tax treaty, or to Federal and state agencies to enforce Federal nontax criminal laws and to combat terrorism.
+We may disclose your tax information to Committees of Congress; federal, state, and local child support agencies; and to other federal agencies for the purposes of determining entitlement for benefits or the eligibility for and the repayment of loans.
+We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.

 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is: Recordkeeping, 4 hr., 9 min.; Learning about the law or the form, 47 min.; Preparing the form, 6 hr., 44 min.; and Copying, assembling, and sending the form to the IRS, 1 hr., 3 min.
+The estimated average time is:

+Recordkeeping, 4 hr., 9 min.;

+Learning about the law or the form, 47 min.; Preparing the form, 6 hr., 28 min.; and Copying, assembling, and sending the form to the IRS, 1 hr., 3 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can write to the Tax Products Coordinating Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.
+You can write to the Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:T:SP, 1111 Constitution Ave., NW, Washington, DC 20224.